julp/freebsd-scripts/secure_boot/README.md

 ## Importants notes

-* I highly suggest to run this script before `make installkernel` when performing a system upgrade else /usr/obj might be recompiled from the upgraded world and you won't be able to reuse /usr/obj to upgrade an other system
+* I highly suggest to run this script **before** `make installkernel` when performing a system upgrade else /usr/obj might be recompiled from the upgraded world and you won't be able to reuse /usr/obj to upgrade an other system
 * prefer loading modules from /etc/rc.conf (`kld_list="space-separated list of module names to be loaded"`) instead of /boot/loader.conf (when possible)

 ## TODO

-* remove unused modules
 * preserve the BE menu at FreeBSD boot menu (`currdev` ? `rootdev` ?)
+* option for an alternate location of /boot/loader.conf ?

+## Features

+* loader.conf parsing to:
+    + remove unneeded modules
+    + recompile and embed third-party (from ports) modules but they need to be installed on the build machine (based on current kernel host?)

 ## Credits